loiclec/fuzzcheck-rs/readme.md

 Fuzzcheck is also in-process and also uses SanitizerCoverage.

 Both AFL and libFuzzer work by manipulating bitstrings (e.g. `1011101011`).
-However, real-world programs work on structured data, and mutations at the bitstring level may not map to meaningful mutations at the level of the structured data.
+However, many programs work on structured data, and mutations at the bitstring level may not map to meaningful mutations at the level of the structured data.
 This problem can be partially addresses by using a compact binary encoding such as protobuf and providing custom mutation functions to libFuzzer that work on the structured data itself.
-This is called “structure-aware fuzzing” ([talk](https://www.youtube.com/watch?v=U60hC16HEDY), [tutorial](https://github.com/google/fuzzer-test-suite/blob/master/tutorial/structure-aware-fuzzing.md)).
+This is a way to perform “structure-aware fuzzing” ([talk](https://www.youtube.com/watch?v=U60hC16HEDY), [tutorial](https://github.com/google/fuzzer-test-suite/blob/master/tutorial/structure-aware-fuzzing.md)).